fprime-community/fprime-tutorial-math-component/docs/project-setup.md

 ## Bootstrapping F´

+> Note: if you have followed the [HelloWorld tutorial](https://fprime-community.github.io/fprime-tutorial-hello-world/) previously, this should feel very familiar...

 An F´ project ties to a specific version of tools to work with F´.
 In order to create a project and install the correct version of tools, an initial bootstrap version of F´ tools must be installed.
 This is accomplished with the following command:

 ```bash
 pip install fprime-tools